MDzkM/DDP2-FAQ/source/includes/_03firstprogram.md

 }
 ```

-> If you want to know, this is the roughly equivalent code in Python

 ~~~python
 print("Hello World!")
 ~~~

+Note: You can select Python in the top part of the screen to see the rough equivalence of the code in Python.

 ## Compiling and Running Program